rgregg2014/Hot-Tables/notes.md

 ## Description

 Hot Tables is a restaurant reservation system built in HTML, CSS, and JavaScript.
 It uses Express to build a back end server to hold reservations.
+Styling backed up by Bootstrap.

 ## License